Keyboard shortcuts

 We already went over the basics of communication in the last section, but it’s worth to go over the stablished methods.
 Well, when developing distributed systems, effective networking and communication between different nodes (or computers) is crucial.
 It’s the glue that binds the system, facilitating data and command transfers.
 Rust, with its focus on performance and safety, provides an arsenal of tools and libraries for this purpose.
 In this section, we will focus on Rust’s networking capabilities, especially using asynchronous frameworks like tokio, and delve into the intricacies of remote procedure calls (RPC).

-Networking in Rust with tokio and Other Asynchronous Frameworks
+Networking in Rust with tokio

 Introduction to Asynchronous Networking: